 Vessel Health Review

-Vessel Health calls their service a “doctor in your pocket,” and it can’t really get more convenient than that, can it?
+Vessel Health calls its service a “doctor in your pocket,” and it can’t really get more convenient than that, can it?
 But let’s think about the alternative for a minute.

-In the past, when you wanted to find out your vitamin levels, you’d have to book an appointment with your doctor, pay for the visit and blood test, then wait 1-2 weeks for your results.
-After that, you’re on your own with your meals unless you hire a nutritionist.
+In the past, when you wanted to find out your vitamin levels, you’d have to book an appointment with your doctor, pay for the visit and a blood test, then wait 1-2 weeks for your results.
+After that, you’d be on your own when it comes to your meals unless you hired a nutritionist.

 On the other hand, Vessel is a quick and easy test (not to mention painless), which involves absolutely no needles, long waits at the doctor’s office, or hefty lab bills.
 Instead, it uses a smart strip to detect any missing vitamins from your urine and, therefore, your body.

-With their test, you’ll also learn about your hydration, cortisol, and ketone levels, making it a great choice for athletes, busy professionals, and those on a keto diet.
+With this test, you’ll also learn about your hydration, cortisol, and ketone levels, making it a great choice for athletes, busy professionals, and those on a keto diet.
 So how does it work?
-In just 3 steps:
+It takes just three steps:

 - Adjust your lifestyle

 Hydration is essential for all life, as you most likely know.
-As described in a review article published in Nutrition Bulletin, water requirements depend on many factors such as body mass, physical activity, and environmental conditions.
+As described in a review article published in Nutrition Bulletin, an individual’s water requirement depends on many factors—such as body mass, physical activity, and environmental conditions.

-Cortisol levels increase during emotional stress.
-Urine cortisol is used as a stress marker.
-As described in this study, exposure to chronic emotional stress accelerates the aging process (now you know where those early grey hairs are coming from).
+In addition, cortisol levels increase during emotional stress.
+So, urine cortisol is used as a stress marker.
+As described in this study, exposure to chronic emotional stress accelerates the aging process (now you know where those early gray hairs are coming from).

-They say for every problem, there lies a solution.
-High cortisol levels?
+They say that for every problem, there lies a solution.
+For instance, do you have high cortisol levels?
 Consider meditating.
 Too little biotin?
-No wonder your hair isn’t growing, but don’t worry; the right supplement can help.
-Thankfully, Vessel Health offers those extras (meditation, supplements, prepared meals) along with its service.
+No wonder your hair isn’t growing—but don’t worry—the right supplement can help.
+Luckily, Vessel offers those extras (meditation, supplements, prepared meals) along with its service.

 However, I want to point out that this assessment does not replace your annual check-ups.
-Vessel Health registered dieticians and doctors will help you with your nutrition, but they don’t treat medical conditions.
+Vessel’s registered dietitians and doctors will help you with your nutrition, but they don’t treat medical conditions.

-Along with food, Vessel Health ships you supplements tailored to your test results and answers to a short questionnaire.
-If you need any help along the way, their team of certified nutritionists is there to answer any health-related questions you have, of course.
+Along with food, Vessel ships you supplements tailored to your test results and answers to a short questionnaire.
+Also, if you need any help along the way, their team of certified nutritionists is there to answer any health-related questions you might have.

-Keep in mind that adding a supplement to your plan is an additional $40/month.
+Keep in mind that adding a supplement to your plan costs an additional $40/month.
 Considering it’s customized and contains everything you need based on your unique results, this price is understandable.

-Vessel Health gives you the option to take its vitamin tests daily, weekly, or monthly, but below, I’ll sum up the plans for the most popular option, weekly testing.
-This option delivers 4 test strips to your door each month with free shipping.
+Vessel gives you the option to take its vitamin tests daily, weekly, or monthly.
+Below, I’ll sum up the plans for the most popular option: weekly testing.
+This plan delivers four test strips to your door each month with free shipping.

 - Monthly Membership: $50/month